hermangroup/docs/introduction/how-to-buy.rst

   https://www.kraken.com

   Kraken is a high-volume US-based exchange offering fiat currency deposits in EUR, USD, JPY and GBP.
-DASH can be traded against EUR, USD and BTC.
+HISTORIA can be traded against EUR, USD and BTC.

 Binance